-33. Have the issuing judicial authorities of your Member State experienced any difficulties when applying section (h)?
+- 33. Have the issuing judicial authorities of your Member State experienced any difficulties when applying section (h)?
 If so, please describe those difficulties and how they were resolved.

-34. Have the executing judicial authorities of your Member State experienced any difficulties when confronted with EAW's in which section (h) was applicable?
+Not the case. - 34.
+Have the executing judicial authorities of your Member State experienced any difficulties when confronted with EAW's in which section (h) was applicable?
 If so, please describe those difficulties and how they were resolved.
+Not the case.